MohrJonas/obsidian-ocr/README.md

 ℹ After switching your language, only newly indexed documents use the new language.
 You can reindex your already added documents by using the `Delete all transcripts` command ℹ

+###### Lang vs Script

+Tesseract supports `langs` and `scripts` for text recognition.
+- Langs support a single language
+- Scripts support multiple languages with the similar characters.
+Latin, for example, supports all latin-based languages (English, German, Italian, France, ...) except for Vietnamese

 #### Custom OCR providers